Shreypatel911/youtube-video-summarizer/README.md

 tiktoken
 gradio

-To launch the app run the below command python ui.py
+To launch the app run the command - python ui.py

 Then open the generated Gradio UI in your browser.
 Paste a YouTube video URL and type prompts like: